 Opening night in a new restaurant is among the most thrilling and energy-filled experiences there is.
-When your big night comes, you’ll want to ensure it’s met with ample attention from the media and community around you by making a concerted effort to create buzz.
+When your big night comes, you’ll want to ensure it’s met with ample attention from the media and community around you by making a concerted effort to build buzz for the opening.
 This process begins long before you ever open your doors and will be a huge catalyst to ensuring your early success, as well as establishing a core group of regular diners right out of the gate.

 While each restaurant is different, there are some surefire ways to ensure your restaurant opening is eagerly anticipated and well-documented.
 Here, I’ll share some tips on gaining media attention without the help of a hired PR firm so that you have a full, happy restaurant of patrons when opening night comes around.